 It also stars Mandy Patinkin in a supporting role!
 It was a great show.

 It was a very funny show.
 I haven’t seen it in well over a decade, but I still refer to the actors as ‘Uncle Eddie’ and ‘Sean Finnerty’ whenever I see them in anything else!

 It’s a period of a prestige drama set in the early 1980s–’90s about the birth of personal computing, gaming, and the internet ages.
 The first season is not great, but the second is a little better, and the third and fourth seasons are about as good as TV gets.

 It’s on Netflix now if anyone in the US wants to give it a go!

 Posted by u/zazzlekdazzle

-It’s a great show that’s basically just Monty Python meets a Broadway musical, and it’s so funny.
+It’s a great show.
+Basically just Monty Python meets a Broadway musical, and it’s so funny.
 It never got the love it deserved while it was on — it barely got a second season, and it ended on kind of a cliffhanger.

 Posted by u/AlkalineSoul